irish3725/pi-greenhouse/README.md

 pi-greenhouse is raspberry pi controlled greenhouse with a webpage front end to display the current conditions as well as a history of the conditions in the greenhouse.

 The frontend is built with React.
 The history is stored on a containerized PostegreSQL database which is connect to the front end through a Node.js api.
 The API between the database and the frontend is written with Node.js.
-The greenhouse automation and statistics collection is written in c++.
+The greenhouse automation and statistics collection is written in Python.

 The intention of this project is to combine my passion for house plants and my passion for software development.
 I get to gain experience with automation, web development, database management, and plant propogation at the same time.